lars-t-hansen/sint/MANUAL.md

 ### New procedures

 Not sure what we want here.
 We may want a `string-ref` that can report a decoding error rather than failing.
 We may want to surface some of the Go string operations (searching, replacing, slicing).

+## Goroutines (evolving)

+The form `(go (expr expr ...))` is syntax.
+The exprs are evaluated on the current thread; the first expr must evaluate to a procedure of the appropriate arity; the procedure is invoked on the argument values on a new, concurrent thread.
+If the procedure returns, its thread terminates and any return value is discarded.

+The memory model is that of Go.
+All Scheme values are word-sized and racy accesses have sensible outcomes with no torn values, provided the implementation does not detect the race and terminate the program.
+Atomic operations and channels (see subsequent sections) can be used to synchronize concurrent access to avoid races.

+TODO: It's possible we want some type of primitive to identify the goroutine we're in, like a thread ID?

+## Channels (evolving)

+There are channels that can transmit all scheme values.  `(make-input-channel capacity)`, `(make-output-channel capacity)`, and `(make-channel capacity)` create the channels.
+The capacity is optional.

+Channels are closed with the `(close-channel ch)` operator.

+TODO: The GC must close a channel when the channel is reaped.
+Don't know how to do that (yet), maybe it happens already.

+Operations on channels: `(send ch val)`, `(receive ch)`.

+The `select` operation is however tricky.
+It can use an arbitrary number of channels but those must be written into the statement, there isn't a notion of higher-order select clauses.
+We could probably have a hack where we have "up to n" but the combinations of sends and receives means the number of variants is exponential in n.
+And it's not obvious to me yet that it's possible to have an array of channels?
+It ought to be...

+## Atomics (evolving)

+TBD.